What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 Solar panels vary in watts as well as volts.
 These variations affect which ones you can use to charge a typical 12V battery.

 As a general rule, you need at least a 12V solar panel to charge a 12V battery.
-A 12V battery needs an input above 12V in order for it to charge.
+A 12V battery needs an input above 12V for it to charge.
 A 12V solar panel typically outputs 14-20V depending on the sunlight conditions.
-Since the voltage of a 12V solar panel can be much higher than the battery’s voltage, it’s best practice to use a charge controller to regulate input voltage.

 Before this, there are two main types of solar panels that you can choose from: monocrystalline and polycrystalline.
-One is the more-refined version with slightly better cells but comes at a slightly higher cost.
+One is the more refined version with slightly better cells but comes at a slightly higher cost.

 You can read about the details between these two panels here: Monocrystalline Vs. Polycrystalline Solar Panels – What’s the Difference?